 Hello,

-I’m a Graduate Mechanical Engineering Student studying at the University of Colorado Boulder.
+I’m a Master’s Mechanical Engineer from the University of Colorado Boulder.
 Creating things is my passion, and changing the world gives me my drive.

 ⇩